Massachusetts Emergency Medical Training

 Emergency Medical Technician Certificate

 The EMT certificate program at Massachusetts Bay Community College prepares students for the Massachusetts EMT-Basic certification exam.
 Students are trained through a combination of lectures, demonstrations and hands-on laboratory work.
 The course meets areas of the National Standard Training Curriculum for the Basic EMT-B, including shock management, wound care, triage and airway ventilation.
-The training consists of one 6-credit course.
+The training consists of one 6-credit course and one 2-credit clinical.

 Massachusetts Bay Community College's paramedicine certificate is offered as a day or evening program.
 The paramedic training program prepares students for advanced emergency medical care, which may include the ability to handle injuries and trauma, as well as meet other pre-hospital needs.
 Prior to admission, students must be certified EMT's in Massachusetts.
 The training is designed to prepare students for the Massachusetts EMT-Paramedic exam.